 #10 Stop by the Park Silly Sunday Market

 The Park Silly Sunday Market is an open-air street market and festival.
 However, this silly street market will not take place in 2020 due to Covid-19.
-The Market will return on June 6, 2021.
+The Market will return on Sunday, starting June 6 – September 26 (excluding July 25, August 1 & August 8), 2021.
 The Market typically includes performers, musicians, kids activities, artists, and chefs.
 There are different vendors every week.
-It is a treasure box that has unique and eclectic arts and crafts, antiques, delicious gourmet foods, and farmers market fruits and vegetables.
+It is a treasure box that has unique and eclectic arts and crafts, antiques, delicious gourmet foods, and farmers’ market fruits and vegetables.
 The market typically opens every Sunday from June to September.

 #11 Visit the Utah Olympic Parkway